-Bob writes and lectures for local and national groups on matters of collection, bankruptcy, business law, and professional ethics and, for more than 19 years, has been certified as both a creditors’ rights and business bankruptcy specialist by the American Board of Certification.
+In addition to the publication Get P.A.I.D., Bob writes and lectures for local and national groups on matters of collection, bankruptcy, business law, and professional ethics and, for more than 20 years, has been certified as both a creditors’ rights and business bankruptcy specialist by the American Board of Certification.
 Currently, few attorneys in the country hold both certifications.
-He is a regular contributor to the 5 Minute Legal Master Series – a video series where expert attorneys help people master important legal topics.
+He has been a contributor to the 5 Minute Legal Master Series – a video series where expert attorneys help people master important legal topics.

 - American Board of Certification; Chairman (2006-2007); President (2005-2006); Treasurer (2003-2005); Chair, Standards Committee (2001-2002)

-- Lease Enforcement Attorneys Network, Founder and Chairman
+- Lease Enforcement Attorneys Network (LEAN), Founder and Chairman

 - Equipment Leasing and Finance Association (ELFA); Legal Committee (2000-2003)

 - Allegheny County Bar Association; Chair, Professional Ethics Committee (2003-2005); Chair, Technology Utilization Committee (1996-2001); Chair, Bankruptcy and Commercial Law Section (1992)

 - Commercial Law Foundation, Fellow